 (6) Reporting of certain diseases.
-In cases of actual or suspected infection with foot and mouth disease, glanders, tetanus, anthrax, gas gangrene, equine infectious anemia; equine encephalomyelitis, or any of the pock diseases among animals intended for use or used in the manufacture of products, the manufacturer shall immediately notify the Directurer shall immediately notify the tor, Bureau of Biologics.
+In cases of actual or suspected infection with foot and mouth disease, glanders, tetanus, anthrax, gas gangrene, equine infectious anemia; equine encephalomye-litts, or any of the pock diseases among animals intended for use or used in the manufacture of products, the manufacture shall immediately notify the Director, Bureau of Biologics.